Friedrich-Karl "Nasen" Müller

 Friedrich-Karl Müller — "Nasen-Müller" — (4 December 1911 – 2 November 1987) was a Luftwaffe night fighter ace during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross, awarded by Nazi Germany to recognise extreme battlefield bravery or successful military leadership.
+He was a recipient of the Knight's Cross of the Iron Cross.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.

 Early career

 He first received flying training in 1934 and joined the German airline Deutsche Lufthansa.
 At the beginning of World War ΙΙ, Müller was posted to Kampfgruppe zur besonderen Verwendung 172 (KGr.z.b.V.
 172—Fighting Group for Special Use) as a transport pilot flying the Junkers Ju 52.
 He was promoted to Feldwebel and assigned to 5.
 Staffel (5th squadron) of KG z.b.V.
 172. After participating in the Invasion of Poland, in February 1940, Müller became an instructor at Blindflugschule 4 and promoted to Leutnant.
 He served with Blindflugschule 7 from September until December 1942, when he moved to I. Gruppe (1st group) of Kampfgeschwader 50 (KG 50—50th Bomber Wing) as Technical Officer, the unit being equipped with the new Heinkel He 177 heavy bomber.